esphome/esphome-docs/guides/contributing.rst

 ESPHome via Gitpod
 ******************

-The easiest way to run ESPHome is via `Gitpod <https://www.gitpod.io>`__.
-Simply open the repo at https://gitpod.io/#https://github.com/esphome/esphome (or your own fork) in Gitpod, ESPHome will be installed for you and the dashboard wizard will run on startup.
+An alternative to a local checkout and build is doing so via `Gitpod <https://www.gitpod.io>`__.
+ESPHome will be installed for you and the dashboard wizard will run on startup.

 You can also run the steps manually.